 "Team Rice Burner" a father daughter team (Billy and Lina Rice) are riding in the race.

 Eric Morton checks out the route.
-He prefers a map over a GPS, he says; 'it won't run out of batteries'.
+He prefers a map over a GPS, saying, "It won't run out of batteries."

 Filipe Leite is riding horseback from Canada to Brazil

 Pascal Stauble has cycled throughout the world.
-Originally hailing from Switzerland Pascal has cycled in Europe, Africa, and North America, but it was his journey throughout the Western United States and Canada that brought him to the LSR Museum.
-Pascal took the summer and fall of 2013 and dedicated it to the Great Divide Mountain Bike Route, a trip that will take 6 months to complete.
+Originally hailing from Switzerland, Pascal has cycled in Europe, Africa, and North America, but it was his journey throughout the Western United States and Canada that brought him to the Little Snake River Museum.
+Pascal dedicated the summer and fall of 2013 to the Great Divide Mountain Bike Route, a trip that will take him six months to complete.
 Pascal plans on arriving in San Diego in the beginning of December 2013 before returning home to Switzerland to continue his work as a psychotherapist.

-If you are part of the Clark family you know that summer is for biking.
-For as long as their sons can remember the Clarks have been biking different trails across the United States.
-In August of 2013 the Clark's left the LSR Museum ready to conquer the Colorado portion of the Continental Divide bike trail.
-The family returned a few weeks later, without doubt planning their next two-wheel adventure.
+For as long as their sons can remember, the Clark family has been biking different trail sections across the United States.
+In August of 2013, the Clark's left the museum ready to conquer the Colorado portion of the Continental Divide bike trail.

 Emily Sharp, a cyclist from Jindera, NSW, Australia, visits the LSR Museum.